 Each student will solicit two recommendations to support his/her application.
 One of the recommendations must be from a seventh or eighth grade English, math, science, social studies or world language teacher.
-The second recommendation must be from a teacher or other adult, not a relative, who knows the student's ability and potential for success.
-Persons completing recommendations must submit them to the school counselor no later than Thursday, December 1, 2022.
+The second recommendation must be from a teacher or other adult, not a relative, who knows the student's ability and potential for success from middle school.
+Persons completing recommendations must submit them to the school counselor no later than Friday, December 1, 2023.